amplitude/amplitude-docs/content/collections/data/en/profiles.md

 ## Set up a profile (Snowflake users)
 To set up a profile in Amplitude, follow these steps:

-1. In Amplitude Data, navigate to Connections Overview.
-Then in the Sources panel, click Add More.
+1. In Amplitude Data, navigate to *Connections Overview*.
+Then in the *Sources panel*, click *Add More*.
 Scroll down until you find the Snowflake tile and click it.
 2. On the *Set Up Connection* tab, connect Amplitude to your data warehouse by filling in all the relevant fields under *Snowflake Credentials*, which are  outlined in the [Snowflake Data Import guide](/docs/data/source-catalog/snowflake#add-snowflake-as-a-source).
 You can either create a new connection, or reuse an existing one.
 Click *Next* when you're done.
 3. You can see a list of your tables under *Select Table*.
 To begin column mapping, click the table you're interested in.
 4. In the list of required fields under *Column Mapping*, enter the column names in the appropriate fields to match columns to required fields.
 To add more fields, click *+ Add field*.